atomjack/VoiceControlForPlex/README.md

 ## Usage

 Below are examples of what to say to Google Now to trigger playback.
 Sentence fragments in bold are required **AS IS**, while fragments in italics depend on the show, season and episode you wish to watch.
+If "Resume if in progress" is not checked, you can resume playback by speaking "Resume watching" instead of "Watch" (e.g. "Resume watching Inception")

 ### For movies:
 "**Watch** *Aliens*"